 - Please provide your complete email address, phone, and mailing address on the APPLY TO TEACH form.

-- DFS employs 2 part-time staff: Registrar and Outreach Coordinator.
+- DFS employs 1 part-time employee: Registrar.
 They are available most weekdays from 10am-2pm.
 All communication DFS receives will be answered as promptly as possible.
 On weekends with classes, the DFS phone will be on to help students find class locations.
 Students may also call you for directions.
 Emails received on weekends will be answered the following business day.

 - As student-instructor liaison, the Registrar communicates all class information from you to students, and vice versa, in a timely and accurate manner.
 You will be cc’d on all Registrar-student emails.